-Metro Rail Accidents
+Metro Rail Accidents in Houston

 Trains and subway systems can be an efficient, cost effective, and eco-friendly alternative to driving.
 Unfortunately, because so many passengers use this method of transportation, any collision or accident tends to have catastrophic consequences.
 For this reason, the federal government requires the owners and operators of trains and subways to comply with specific regulations regarding employee training, hiring practices, and safety inspections.
 Employees and companies that fail to comply with these rules put thousands of people at risk and can be held liable for their negligence.
 If you were injured in a metro accident, it is important to consult with an experienced metro rail accident attorney who can help you seek compensation for your medical expenses.

 Causes of Metro/Rail Accidents

 The Federal Railroad Administration (FRA) is tasked with creating rules and regulations to ensure the safety of employees, passengers, and bystanders, and also enforcing those rules.
 The (FRA) also tracks all accident causes to identify dangerous practices or trends and reports the most common causes of metro collisions and derailments to be: